 The CFPB’s Your Money, Your Goals is founded on data collected during their national field scan, highlighting how programs that already train case managers and counselors have succeeded—or struggled—in their efforts to provide training, tools, and resources to change case manager and client behavior.
 Included in the scan were interviews with Network staff and partner agencies whose work was of special interest.
 The Network’s long running Make Change Count!™ A Financial Empowerment Workshop was also part of the national field scan.

-Your Money Helpline Resource Guide for Case Managers, Counselors and Advocates assists financial education providers and social service case managers in understanding basic financial empowerment issues and in accessing credible referral resources in King, Pierce and Snohomish Counties.
+Your Money Helpline Resource Guide for Case Managers, Counselors and Advocates and our website assists financial education providers and social service case managers in understanding basic financial empowerment issues and in accessing credible regional referral resources.
 It is an essential tool in building a high-quality; accessible system of interconnected agencies offering financial empowerment services.